 9. Storage is The Key

 Did you know that one of the first things people ask to add to their home design is a lot of storage?
-This is something that is quite logical, especially since people are looking for ways to declutter their houses while being able to store various things such as appliances or personal items such as clothes.
+According to HenfieldStorage, this is something that is quite logical, especially since people are looking for ways to declutter their houses while being able to store various things such as appliances or personal items such as clothes.
 This doesn’t only revolve around the inside of the home, but the outside as well, meaning that adding gardening sheds will also become a trend.

 10. Rooms For Certain Chores